-This is the most prominent safari activity carried out here by all kinds of travelers and requires one to transfer from one place to another along the tracks in the park searching for the beautiful wildlife animals which include; Sitatunga, Savannah elephant, topi, buffalo, zebra, roan antelope, defassa waterbuck, the eland, duiker, bohor reedbuck, oribi, klipspringer, impala and bushbuck, olive baboons, vervet monkeys, blue monkey.
-Other wildlife animal species have been re introduced in the park and these include; lions, Side-striped jackal, Hyenas, Mongoose, Serval Cats.
-Experience Akagera National Park to the fullest to enjoy the best wildlife safari Tours in Rwanda.
+This is the most prominent safari activity carried out here by all kinds of travelers and requires one to transfer from one place to another along the tracks in the park searching for the beautiful wildlife animals like Sitatunga, topi, buffalo, defassa waterbuck, the eland, duiker, oribi, impala and bushbuck.

 Akagera wildlife national park offers night game drive experiences for travelers interested in watching the nocturnal primates inhabiting the Savannah vegetation around the park.
 The wildlife animals you will spot include; Bushbabies, Galagos, etc.

-The Park inhabits about 500 different bird species that inhabit the Savannah vegetation around the park and these include; species like the Papyrus Gonolek usually spotted in the papyrus swamp, Red faced barbet, Swamp flycatcher, Black Headed Heron, Grey-backed Fiscal, Egret, Spur-Winged Lapwing, African Fish Eagle, Grey Crowned Cranes etc. For all birders around the world should not miss out on the opportunity to watch the various species of birds in Akagera National Park.
+The Park inhabits about 500 different bird species that inhabit the Savannah vegetation around the park and they include; species like the Papyrus Gonolek usually spotted in the papyrus swamp, Swamp flycatcher, Black Headed Heron, Grey-backed Fiscal, Egret, Spur-Winged Lapwing, African Fish Eagle, Grey Crowned Cranes.

-Boat Cruises in Akagera National Park are also a prominent safari activity and are carried out along the prominent Lake Ihema which is the second largest after Lake Kivu.
-There are two schedules for these cruises i.e one that goes in the morning and that in the afternoon offering remarkable views of the Hippos, Crocodiles and various species of birds.
-Enjoy a cruise along Lake Ihema while in Rwanda to enjoy the best holiday encounters.
+Boat Cruises are also a prominent safari activity and are carried out along the prominent Lake Ihema and there are two schedules, one that goes in the morning and that in the afternoon offering remarkable views of the Hippos, Crocodiles and various species of birds.

 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.